Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Conclusion

 \section{Conclusion}

 In this paper, we revisited the hard-label cryptanalytic model extraction proposed at Eurocrypt 2025 \cite{DBLP:conf/eurocrypt/CarliniCHRS25}.
-Carlini et al. claimed that the attack runs in polynomial time, based on the assumption that all neurons switch between active and inactive states with equal probability.
+Carlini et al. claimed that the attack runs in polynomial time under the assumption that all neurons switch between active and inactive states with equal probability.
 However, we showed that this assumption is unlikely to hold in practice.
-In particular, the existence of persistent (always active) neurons results in non-negligible and unavoidable noise, making the attack infeasible.
-To address this issue, we proposed the \emph{cross-layer extraction}, which recovers a model that behaves identically as long as persistent and dead neurons are truly active and inactive, respectively.
+In particular, the existence of persistent (always active) neurons introduces non-negligible and unavoidable noise, which can render the attack infeasible.
+To address this issue, we proposed \emph{cross-layer extraction}, which recovers a model that behaves identically to the original as long as persistent and dead neurons remain active and inactive, respectively.
 If there are $n$ $\varepsilon$-persistent neurons and $m$ $\varepsilon$-dead neurons, the recovered model is correct with probability $(1-\varepsilon)^{n+m}$.

 Finally, we emphasize that both our attack and the original attack are entirely theoretical, assuming that \intersectionpoints can be extracted without noise whenever they exist.
-In practice, however, unavoidable noise, such as machine epsilon, tends to accumulate as deeper layers are analyzed.
+In practice, however, unavoidable numerical errors, such as machine epsilon, tend to accumulate as deeper layers are analyzed.
 Therefore, from an engineering perspective, it remains an open problem whether the attacker can reliably extract these models under realistic noise conditions.